ako/ApiConnector/readme.md

 The microflow also illustrates how you can set the content type of the response and how you can control caching.

+#### Register a pdf report API

+The following registers an API endpoint returning a pdf report:

+  ![Register PDF Endpoint][8]

+Implementation of the endpoint generating a pdf report:

+  ![Generate PDF report Microflow][9]

 ## Build

 To run this project from the Mendix modeler you need to download the required java dependensies.